-MUS 216 • Musicianship II 2 Credits • HU/hu
+MUS 216 Musicianship II 2 Credits • HU/hu

 An instructor-guided practicum involving sight singing and dictation (writing down) of melodies and phrases of advanced difficulty.
 Sight Singing/Ear Training music software will be used in this course.
 This course is a co-requisite of and will be taken simultaneously with MUS 187, Music Theory II.
 Prerequisite: MUS 156.
-Corequisite: MUS 187.

-MUS 220 • Choral Ensemble III 1 Credit • CC-AA
+MUS 220 • Choral Ensemble III

+1 Credit • CC-AA

-MUS 225 • Music History I 3 Credits • Fall • HU/hu • CC-CT • CC-OC
+MUS 225 • Music History I

+3 Credits • Fall • HU/hu • CC-CT • CC-OC

 An introduction to the principal styles and masterworks of western music from the Middle Ages to 1750.
 Students will investigate Gregorian chant, Renaissance sacred and secular works, and the music of Baroque masters Bach, Handel, Vivaldi, and Purcell.
 Music is examined through lecture, listening, and video presentations.
-Some musical proficiency is recommended.
 Skills prerequisite: ENG 020 and ENG 060.
+Prerequisite: MUS-108.